qiboteam/workflows/docs/README.md

-Suppose you want to use the **reusable workflow** `deploy-sphinx-docs-to-ghpages.yml`, all you have to do is to add the `uses` keyword in a job of our workflow, for example
+Suppose you want to use the **reusable workflow** `deploy-sphinx-docs-to-ghpages.yml`, all you have to do is to add the `uses` keyword in a job of your workflow, for example

 ```yaml
 jobs: